Should I Turn Off My Water Heater in Tampa?

 Water heaters are built to maintain a set temperature around the clock, particularly if they’re insulated with a high-quality jacket.
 Even the most well-insulated heater suffers some heat loss, though, so insulation isn’t always enough.
-Water heaters automatically turn off and on to maintain the proper temperature, so they have their own built-in power saving strategy.
+Water heaters automatically turn off and on to maintain the proper temperature, so they have their own built-in power-saving strategy.
 Your typical water heater still uses up 17% of household power bills despite this.
 That number is nothing to sniff at.
-There are a number of different ways to ramp up those power savings.
+There are several different ways to ramp up those power savings.
 An insulation blanket is your first port of call.
 Low-flow fixtures are useful as well, but a heat trap configuration is even more powerful.
-By forcing hot water to flow upwards, it can minimize heat losses significantly.
+By forcing hot water to flow upwards, it can significantly minimize heat loss.
 A high-efficiency gas storage tank is another option, but it’s high-maintenance and requires you to change your daily heating habits.

-The simplest solution is, of course, to turn your water heater off when not in use, but the rumor mill has been telling people that those habits can’t save you much for years.
-Let’s look at the numbers: The average water heater uses about $20 in power every month, $2 of which is due to heat loss.
-Shutting it down for most of the day can save you a respectable sum of money, but you can add to that strategy to turbo-charge your savings.
+The simplest solution is, of course, to turn your water heater off when not in use.
+However, for years the rumor mill has told people that that habit can’t significantly impact your savings.
+Let’s look at the numbers: The average water heater uses about $20 in power every month, and $2 is due to heat loss.
+Shutting it down for most of the day can save you a respectable sum of money, but you can add to that strategy to ramp up your savings.
 Your tank only needs to reheat when new water flows into it, so turning it off immediately after you shower can drag your utility bills down even more.
-You can also reduce your energy costs by 5% for every 10% reduction in thermostat setting.
+You can also reduce your energy costs by 5% for every 10% reduction in your thermostat setting.

 Adding to Your Water Heater’s Life Span